Mark Burns (pastor)

-John Mark Burns (born September 21, 1979) is an American evangelical minister, televangelist and political candidate who is the pastor of the Harvest Praise & Worship Center in South Carolina.
-He was an early supporter of Donald Trump during the 2016 United States presidential election.
+John Mark Burns (born September 21, 1979) is an American evangelical minister, televangelist and politician who is the pastor of the Harvest Praise & Worship Center in South Carolina.
+He was an early supporter of Donald Trump during the 2016 United States presidential election and by 2023 was a board member of Pastors for Trump.

 Burns unsuccessfully ran for the United States House of Representatives in South Carolina's 4th congressional district in 2018 and 2022.
-Burns is co-founder of the NOW Television Network.
+He unsuccessfully ran to represent the 3rd congressional district in the 2024 election.
+He is co-founder of the NOW Television Network.

 Early life and education

 Burns briefly attended Southern Wesleyan University, then transferred to Tri-County Technical College, and again to North Greenville University, which he attended for one semester before dropping out.